KARAN-D05/Digital-Pattern-Detector/Detector_v0.0/Readme.md

 ## ⚠️Limitations
 - It also recognizes the sub-patterns or the garbage patterns of the Weight grid.
-- Looks for perfect equivalence between input and filtered ouptut.
+- Looks for perfect equivalence between input and filtered output.
 - No scoring or noise tolerance - expects clean inputs.
 - My attempt at a perceptron ended up as a binary pixel filter + comparator. **Basically v0.0 is a machine the George Orwell's 1984 Thought Police would approve of 😂**.